Skip to content Go to the menu

 Content type: Page

-Contemporary societies face numerous, complex, and cross-cutting challenges that call into question the viability of our development model, its sustainability, and our ability to function as a society.
-Whether these changes are environmental and climatic, demographic, political, or technological (particularly in the digital realm), they challenge our ways of life, as well as our models of development, production, consumption, work organization, education, healthcare, urban planning, and mobility.
-These changes bring opportunities but also generate risks, particularly for the most vulnerable populations.
+Contemporary societies face numerous, complex, and cross-cutting challenges that call into question the longevity of our development model, its sustainability, and our ability to function as a society.
+Whether these changes are environmental and climate-related, demographic, political, or technological (particularly in the digital realm), they challenge our ways of life, as well as our models of development, production, consumption, work organization, education, healthcare, urban planning, and mobility.
+These changes present opportunities but also generate risks, particularly for the most vulnerable populations.
 They thus pose risks of social, political, and economic disruption that directly challenge the governance of our societies.
-Supporting the transition toward new, more sustainable and equitable development models has become a challenge for public actors.
+Facilitating the transition toward new, more sustainable and equitable development models has become a challenge for public actors.
 To address this challenge, the Montpellier campus offers a dynamic, high-level social science research environment across various disciplines: economics, law, political science, geography, education and training sciences, management, and sociology.
-The objective of the Key Initiative on Public Transition Policies (KIPPT) is to enhance visibility and foster local, national, and international interactions among researchers at the Montpellier campus whose social science work relates to public transition policies.
+The objective of the Key Initiative on Public Transition Policies (KIPPT) is to enhance visibility and foster local, national, and international interactions among researchers at the Montpellier campus whose work in the social sciences is related to public transition policies.
 On the one hand, this involves bringing researchers together and establishing a sustainable network.
-The KIPPT will thus help to drive and stimulate exchanges and synergies and to highlight the collective expertise of the Montpellier site on public transition policies.
-On this basis, the KIPPT also aims to foster a “science/society” relationship by acting as a bridge between researchers working on transition policies and public and civil society actors.
-To this end, various partners—such as local authorities (notably the Occitanie Region and Montpellier Méditerranée Métropole), businesses, and associations—are involved in the project.
-A broad and multidisciplinary definition of public transition policies KIPPT supports a broad definition of public transition policies, centered on the three pillars of I-Site—feeding, protecting, and caring—and beyond.
+The KIPPT will thus help drive and stimulate exchanges and synergies and raise the profile of the Montpellier campus’s collective expertise on transitional public policies.
+On this basis, the KIPPT also aims to foster a “science/society” relationship by serving as a bridge between researchers working on transitional policies and public and civil society actors.
+To this end, various partners—such as local governments (notably the Occitanie Region and Montpellier Méditerranée Métropole), businesses, and associations—are involved in the project.
+A Broad and Multidisciplinary Definition of Public Transition Policies KIPPT advocates for a broad definition of public transition policies, centered on the three pillars of I-Site—feeding, protecting, and caring—and beyond.
 It approaches public policies, public action, and governance from a multidisciplinary perspective.
-It brings together numerous laboratories within the I-Site Social Sciences cluster around three main axes: Axis 1: fostering exchanges between laboratories and disciplines around key sectoral themes on the site, such as climate/energy, ecological, digital, agricultural, and food transitions, as well as mobility/transport and health… Axis 2: Fostering reflection on the coherence and articulation between public transition policies and integration issues.
-Particular attention is paid to the cross-cutting issue of inequalities on the one hand, and to territorial projects as vectors of integration to address, in particular, the tensions between sectoral and territorial logics on the other.
+It brings together numerous laboratories within the I-Site’s Social Sciences cluster around three main areas of focus: Area 1: fostering exchanges between laboratories and disciplines on key sectoral themes at the site, such as climate and energy transition, ecological transition, digital transition, agricultural and food transition, mobility and transportation, and health… Axis 2: Fostering reflection on the coherence and articulation between public transition policies and integration issues.
+Particular attention is paid, on the one hand, to the cross-cutting issue of inequalities, and, on the other hand, to territorial projects as vectors of integration—specifically to address tensions between sectoral and territorial logics.
 Axis 3: Address cross-cutting issues related to the governance of transitions.
 Issues related to the design of public transition policies (PTPs), their public debate, and their evaluation.
-Issues related to the implementation of PTPs: cooperation among actors, sectors, levels of government, financing, citizen/civil society participation, etc. Issues of conflict and acceptability of transition policies Issues related to the methods and instruments employed: cost-benefit and multi-criteria approaches, incentive and regulatory instruments, pricing, planning, trajectories, etc. Issues related to changing perceptions, opinions, and behaviors of stakeholders regarding transitions Initiatives to foster the creation of a scientific community A call for multidisciplinary and multi-laboratory research projects “Structuring” Projects “Impulse” Projects A platform dedicated to KIPPT link Project monitoring and promotion Resource center for the community Three scientific days
+Issues related to the implementation of PTPs: cooperation among stakeholders, sectors, and levels of government; financing; and citizen/civil society participation, etc. Issues related to conflict and the acceptability of transition policies Issues related to the methods and instruments used: cost-benefit analyses, multi-criteria approaches, incentives, regulations, pricing, planning, transition pathways, etc. Issues related to changing perceptions, opinions, and behaviors of stakeholders regarding transitions Initiatives to foster the creation of a scientific community A call for multidisciplinary and multi-laboratory research projects “Structuring” projects “Impulse” projects A platform dedicated to KIPPT [link] Project monitoring and promotion Resource center for the community Three scientific days

 [Takeoff #8] Toward a Marie Sklodowska-Curie Postdoctoral Fellowship